 Adjust IBB balance

-The value entered for this adjustment if positive will add to the interest bearing balance (IBB) and if negative, will take away from the IBB.
-The effect of the Adjust IBB can be altered by the lender setup so care needs to be taken to ensure the correct value is achieved when using this adjustment
+Please Note: The effect of the Adjust IBB can be altered by the lender setup so extra care needs to be taken to ensure the correct value is achieved when using this adjustment.

 Adjust Payment Balance

 This adjustment works similar to the set payment balance adjustment but allows you to increase/reduce the balance used to calculate repayments.
+A start date, amount and end date are required for this adjustment.

 No calculation